 “Consumers definitely need the job to be done — that is not changing,” explained Kirti Singh, Chief Analytics and Insights Officer at P&G, “What is changing is that it doesn’t stop there.
 Consumers have an increasing expectation for brands to deliver on emotional or social needs that they have — raising the bar on how brands connect with the consumer.”

-Why you may have bought that box of Oreos at 2am
+Why you may have bought that giant box of Oreos

 The psychological processes that influence this intention-action gap have been explored through the field of decision neuroscience.
 Neuroscientists conduct experiments using tools such as fMRI (functional magnetic resonance imaging) to explore the activation of different brain regions.
 Certain regions of the brain are activated when a customer makes purchasing decisions.
 Michael Smith, Principal Scientist at Adaptation Research, explained that scientists have observed reduced activation in the reward system in the brain when consumers are viewing ‘green’ ads.